Learning Data-adaptive Nonparametric Kernels

-\section{Algorithm for DANK model in SVM}
+\section{Algorithm for DANK Model in SVM}

-Extra-gradient based methods can be directly applied to solve the max-min problem~\eqref{mainrank} (i.e., a convex-concave min-max problem), and have been shown to exhibit an $\mathcal{O}(1/t)$ convergence rate \citep{nemirovski2004prox}, where $t$ is the iteration number.
-Further, to accelerate the convergence rate, this section investigates the gradient-Lipschitz continuity of M1.5{\link{R1.5}}{$h({\bm \alpha})$ in Eq.~\eqref{falpha}.} Based on this, we introduce the Nesterov's smooth optimization method M1.7{\link{R1.7}}{\citep{Yu2005Smooth}} that requires $\nabla h({\bm \alpha})$ Lipschitz continuous to solve problem~\eqref{mainrank}, that is shown to achieve $\mathcal{O}(1/t^2)$ convergence rate.
+Extra-gradient based methods can be directly applied to solve the max-min problem~\eqref{mainrank}, and have been shown to exhibit an $\mathcal{O}(1/t)$ convergence rate \citep{nemirovski2004prox}, where $t$ is the iteration number.
+Further, to accelerate the convergence rate, this section investigates the gradient-Lipschitz continuity of $h({\bm \alpha})$ in Eq.~\eqref{falpha}.
+Based on this, we introduce the Nesterov's smooth optimization method \citep{Yu2005Smooth} that requires $\nabla h({\bm \alpha})$ Lipschitz continuous to solve problem~\eqref{mainrank}, that is shown to achieve $\mathcal{O}(1/t^2)$ convergence rate.

-\subsection{Gradient-Lipschitz continuity of DANK in SVM}
+\subsection{Gradient-Lipschitz Continuity of DANK in SVM}

 To prove the gradient-Lipschitz continuity of $h({\bm \alpha})$, we need the following lemma.